DavidMonteiro/touch-bags/README.md

 ## Testing
 I have tested the Touch Bags website to ensure its functionality and responsiveness.
+From Google Chrome, Microsoft Edge and Firefox I tested the website to ensure consistency accross multiple browsers.
+Furtherefmore, I tested using developer tools ensuring its structure was acceptable on multiple devices.
+The same test was performed on https://responsivedesignchecker.com/.

 ### Validator Testing
 HTML: The website successfully passed through the official W3C validator without errors.